With the new year, comes new goals. And with those new goals come some crazy ideas. For example my extreme minimalist kitchen experiment…

 What was difficult about the extreme minimalist kitchen?

-- Not enough bowls for different dishes.
+- Not enough bowls for serving dinner.

 - Having only a single pan so that I couldn’t cook two things at once for dinner.
 (It would make one thing be cold by the time something else was done.

 - As someone who cooks every meal at home, I found that I missed my bread pans, muffin tins, and baking sheet.
 I had no clue how much I used that baking sheet!
-For the

 Did the experiment last all of January?